 How do Exness and Xtrade differ in terms of minimum deposit?
 What about average spreads and funding options?

 Exness requires a minimum deposit of $1, while Xtrade requires a minimum deposit of $250.
 You'll also want to make sure that your broker accepts the funding options and deposit methods that work best for you.
-In our testing, we've found that both Exness and Xtrade offer Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for deposits., neither have PayPal (Deposit/Withdraw)
+In our testing, we've found that both Exness and Xtrade offer Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for deposits..
+Neither have PayPal (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, Exness or Xtrade?
+Which broker offers more tradeable asset classes, Exness or Xtrade?

 Can I trade cryptocurrency with Exness or Xtrade?

 Who offers more research tools, Exness or Xtrade?

 Market research plays a huge role in any forex trader’s ability to conduct analysis within the global forex market.
 We test each broker’s research offering to help you decide which broker is right for your technical or fundamental analysis needs.
 Exness delivers the following research tools: Forex News (Top-Tier Sources) and Trading Central (Recognia).
 In comparison Xtrade has the tools listed here: Daily Market Commentary, Stock Charts and Forex News (Top-Tier Sources)..
 Neither have Autochartist and Social Trading / Copy Trading